song12a/border/README.md

 # Mesh Simplification with MDD and LME

-This repository implements a mesh simplification algorithm based on the concepts of **MDD (Minimal Simplification Domain)** and **LME (Local Minimal Edges)** from the paper on out-of-core mesh simplification.
+This repository implements a mesh simplification algorithm based on the concepts of **MDD (Minimal Simplification Domain)** and **LME (Local Minimal Edges)** from the paper on out-of-core mesh simplification, with support for **2-ring neighborhoods** for accurate QEM-based simplification.

 ## Overview

 The implementation provides a modular approach to mesh simplification that:

-1. **Partitions** large meshes into smaller sub-meshes (MDD - Minimal Simplification Domain)
+1. **Partitions** large meshes into smaller sub-meshes (MDD - Minimal Simplification Domain) with 2-ring neighborhood support
 2. **Simplifies** each sub-mesh independently using QEM with border preservation (LME - Local Minimal Edges)
 3. **Merges** the simplified sub-meshes back into a single coherent output mesh